iPFAS/fu/README.md

   * Hou's work [Could graph neural networks learn better molecular representation for drug discovery?
 A comparison study of descriptor-based and graph-based models](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-020-00479-8)

 ### Install dependencies
-　　requires python 3.6+, DGL 0.7.0+ and PyTorch 1.5.0+.
+　　python 3.6+, DGL 0.7.0+ and PyTorch 1.5.0+.
 For the complete code package list, please refer to the [dependencies.yaml](./dependencies.yaml)

   ```
     Create a conda environment and install them for example by doing: